 Discussion

-What is a dry socket?
 Dry socket is an important clinical complication characterized by severe pain starting on second or third day after the extraction of teeth.The main cause of clinical complication is due to an increased fibrinolysis which leads to dissolution of the clot.
 Some of anti-fibrinolyticmendicants have the ability to decrease the prevalence of dry sockets when placed topically in the extraction site [11].
 The initiating factor of fibrinolytic activity is associated with surgical trauma and bacterial infections [2].

 The prevalence of dry socket and its clinical features seem similar to the literature studied on the subject .
 The overall prevalence of dry socket was 3.3%.
-This figure is slightly lower as compared to figures found in developing countries (i.e Sri Lanka) [12].This variation could be due to criteria of the diagnoses, age of the patient, gender, medical health, surgical technique and skills of the operator including other factors such as excessive alcohol and tobacco consumption.
+This figure is slightly lower as compared to figures found in other developing countries (i.e Sri Lanka) [12].This variation could be due to criteria of the diagnoses, age of the patient, gender, medical health, surgical technique and skills of the operator including other factors such as excessive alcohol and tobacco consumption.

-Gender: Our results show that female has higher prevalence of dry socket as compared to male (Table 1).
-This difference is(p=0.671); therefore,statistically insignificant.Similar findings we found in other studies which showed high female preponderance [13].Few researchers have concluded that this is due to hormonal coupled with oral contraceptive pills that can progress the fibrinolytic actions in blood and women’ssaliva during the menstrual cycle [7].
+Gender: Our results show in females there was higher prevalence of dry socket as compared to male (Table 1but this difference was statistically insignificant.
+Similar findings we found in other studies which showed high female preponderance [13].
+Some researchers have suggested that this is due to hormonal coupled with oral contraceptive pills that can progress the fibrinolytic actions in blood and women’ssaliva during the menstrual cycle [7].
 Interestingly, in South Asian country context, male consumes more alcohol and tobacco as compared to female [14]; yet the result of this study shows that prevalence of dry socket is higher in female.
 This could be another research question to take ahead.

 Age: The result of the following study show that the prevalence of dry socket is high in the age-group between 21-30 (26.8%), coinciding with the outcomes of other studies [15].
 There is no possible explanation for this.
 However, the existence of well-developed alveolar bone and infrequent periodontal diseases could be a reason why this very age group is involved[16].